yamaton/test-binder/README.md

 # test-binder
-Test creating an environment for Jupyter
+Test creating an Jupyter environment using Binder.
+This image is for bioinformaticians.